dibyansh01/dibyansh01/README.md

 ## **About Me:**
 - 📚 Currently, I'm focusing on expanding my knowledge of Python, familiarizing myself with its diiferent modules, data structures, and algorithms.
 I'm eager to sharpen my problem-solving skills and embrace best practices to write clean and efficient code.

-- 💡 As I progress, My goal is to become proficient with Python libraries and frameworks, such as Django, Flask, and NumPy, to develop robust web applications and delve into data analysis and scientific computing.
+- 💡 As I progress, My goal is to become proficient with Python libraries and frameworks, such as Django, NumPy, and Pandas to develop robust web applications and delve into data analysis and scientific computing.
 I am also passioante about Web Development, so I'll be focusing on that as my next learning objective.

 - 📫 Feel free to reach out to me with any questions, suggestions, or collaboration opportunities.
 Let's learn and grow together in the world of Python development! 🚀
 - ⚡ Fun fact **I am a Mechanical Engineering Graduate who fall in love with Python.**